Fanny Mendelssohn Quartet

-The Munich Fanny Mendelssohn String Quartet, Renate Eggebrecht 1st violin, Mario Korunic 2nd violin, Stefan Berg viola, Friedemann Kupsa violoncello, was founded in 1989 in the occasion of the performance and publication of Fanny Mendelssohn-Hensel's String Quartet in E-flat major and Piano Quartet in A-flat major at the Gasteig/Munich.
+The Munich Fanny Mendelssohn String Quartet, Renate Eggebrecht 1st violin, Mario Korunic 2nd violin, Stefan Berg viola, Friedemann Kupsa cello, was founded in 1989 in the occasion of the performance and publication of String Quartet in E-flat major and Piano Quartet in A-flat major by Fanny Hensel née Mendelssohn at the Gasteig in Munich.

-The String Quartet plays music by women composers including many first performances such as works of Violeta Dinescu, Gloria Coates, Fukuo Yamagushi, Renate Birnstein and Mayako Kubo (Reinbert Evers, guitar).
+The quartet has played music by women composers including many first performances such as works by Violeta Dinescu, Gloria Coates, Fukuo Yamagushi, Renate Birnstein and Mayako Kubo (Reinbert Evers, guitar).

-The quartet recorded the chamber music of Fanny Mendelssohn Hensel (Stefan Mickisch, piano) and Ethel Smyth as CD world premiere recordings.
-They presented the CD world premieres of the String Quartets of Elisabeth Lutyens.
-Gloria Coates and Violeta Dinescu and also CD recordings of the String Quartets of Grazyna Bacewicz, Germane Tailleferre, Arthur Bliss and Darius Milhaud (with Ulrike Sonntag, soprano).
-In 1997 the ensemble recorded the great piano chamber music of Max Reger, his Piano Quintet c minor and his two Piano Quartets (Wolfram Lorenzen, piano).
+The quartet recorded the chamber music by Fanny Hensel (Stefan Mickisch, piano) and Ethel Smyth as world premiere CD recordings.
+They also presented the world premieres of the String Quartets of Elisabeth Lutyens.
+Gloria Coates and Violeta Dinescu, as well as CD recordings of the string quartets by Grazyna Bacewicz, Germane Tailleferre, Arthur Bliss and Darius Milhaud (with sopano Ulrike Sonntag).
+In 1997 the ensemble recorded the great piano chamber music by Max Reger, his Piano Quintet in C minor and his two Piano Quartets, with pianist Wolfram Lorenzen.

-The Fanny Mendelssohn Quartet debuted at the Schleswig-Holstein Musikfestival with the interpretation of the String Quartet E minor of Ethel Smyth and the Piano Quartet of Fanny Mendelssohn-Hensel (Céline Dutilly, piano).
-The musicians performed the chamber music of Fanny Mendelssohn-Hensel at the Chard Music Festival, England, for the first time.
+The Fanny Mendelssohn Quartet debuted at the Schleswig-Holstein Musik Festival with the interpretation of the String Quartet E minor by Ethel Smyth and the Piano Quartet by Fanny Hensel (Céline Dutilly, piano).
+The musicians performed the chamber music of Hensel at the Chard Music Festival, England, for the first time.